cowbalt/cpAnsibleDemo/README.md

 ansible_user=sysadmin
 ansible_ssh_pass=mysecretpassword!
 ansible_python_interpreter=/usr/bin/python
-# Optional (variables detailing the Check Point's management server access): (these are already cinfugryed in the ansible roles packages/ for the demo and can be ignored)
+# Optional (variables detailing the Check Point's management server access): (these are already configured in the ansible roles packages/ for the demo and can be ignored)
 # mgmt_server=[management server's IP address.
 In case of a multi-domain setup, provide the IP address of the MDS]
 # mgmt_user=[Check Point admin username]
 # mgmt_password=[Check Point admin password]